gabelula/rust-workshop/curriculum/03-syntax.md

 Based on our hello world example, can you figure out how to write a program that uses this function? (if you get stuck or don't know where to start, see the documentation and ask a TA for help)

+What happens when you call the function with an input that isn't an integer?

 ## Exercise 3
 ### if/else